polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

 ### Task 4: Prepare the Azure virtual network and Contoso Active Directory for deployment of SAP NetWeaver

 In this task, you will prepare Azure virtual network and Contoso Active Directory for deployment of SAP Netweaver.
-In particular, in the contoso.com Active Directory, you will:
+In particular, you will:

 -   Create an organizational unit in the root of the contoso.com domain named **S03** that will host SAP-specific computer, users, and group objects.